Are you wondering if it is legal to record a conversation without consent in Canada? This article will discuss the issue in detail.

 Be careful about looking for quick answers to complicated legal questions on the internet.
 If you just want a quick answer, it’s below.

-Criminal law in Canada says that you can record a conversation in Canada as long as one of the parties consented.
+Criminal law in Canada says that you can record a conversation in Canada as long as one of the parties consents.
 Therefore, if you are the one making the recording, you consented.

-However, you cannot secretly record two people talking in their home.
+However, you cannot secretly record two people talking in their homes.
 This article assumes you are a private citizen, and not the police.

 The rules are different for the police.
 Our lawyers in Canada do not practice criminal law.
 They focus on lawsuits and family law.

 We are not going to get into the PIPEDA Act, but see the link if you are curious.